Welcome to all who love the Moors!

 29/11/16: Sirius Minerals announces finance arrangement

-Sirius Minerals have announced a financing arrangement for developing their polyhalite mine in the National Park.
-Referred to as ‘Phase 1 funding’, this will be for the construction of the mine-head and tunnel.
+Sirius Minerals have announced a financing arrangement for developing the polyhalite mine in the National Park.
+This ‘Phase 1 funding’ is for construction of the mine-head and tunnel.
 It includes a deal with the Australian mining company, Hancock Prospecting Pty, headed by climate change sceptic Gina Hope Rinehart.
 Other parts of the financing are through a share offer and convertible bond offering.
 Sirius claim to have raised £352 million from the share offering, but interest payments on the convertible bond will cost around £200 million over the next 7 years.
 A second phase of funding will have to be raised on the debt market, amounting to US$1.8 billion for building the harbour facilities on Teesside.
 This continues to be a high risk venture with uncertainties on construction time and exposure to cost overruns.

 Financing the mine also depends on acquiring new planning permission for increased mineral extraction and infrastructure development, though it is not clear what this will be.
-Meanwhile it is expected that the County Highways Department will be starting on major road works to deal with construction traffic in 2017.
-Further geotechnical studies are to be undertaken at the mine-head.
+Meanwhile it is expected that County Highways will start major road-works to deal with construction traffic in 2017.